theupdateframework/taps/candidate-fulcio-tap.md

 Offline verification includes the following steps:

 * Verify the signature on the certificate to ensure that the signature chains up to the trusted Fulcio root.
-* Verify the Fulcio certificate's inclusion in the CT log with the trusted certificate log public key.
+* Verify the Fulcio certificate's bundled CT inclusion proof with the trusted certificate log public key.
 * Verify the signature on the TUF metadata using the key from the Fulcio certificate.
 * Verify the SET to ensure that the signature was signed during certificate validity.